MetalPetal/MetalPetal/README.md

 MetalPetal can run on Simulator with Xcode 11+ and macOS 10.15+.

-`MetalPerformanceShaders.framework` is not available on Simulator, so filters relies on `MetalPerformanceShaders`, such as `MTIMPSGaussianBlurFilter`, `MTICLAHEFilter`, do not work.
+`MetalPerformanceShaders.framework` is not available on Simulator, so filters rely on `MetalPerformanceShaders`, such as `MTIMPSGaussianBlurFilter`, `MTICLAHEFilter`, do not work.

 Simulator supports fewer features or different implementation limits than an actual Apple GPU.
 See [Developing Metal Apps that Run in Simulator](https://developer.apple.com/documentation/metal/developing_metal_apps_that_run_in_simulator) for detail.